Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Quantum polymorphisms of Boolean structures

-Finally, we know that $k\ge 3$ since every binary relation of arity 2 is preserved under majority and so, most of the result follows from Corollary~\ref{I1} and Lemma~\ref{I2}.
-All that remains is for us to argue that Lemma~\ref{I1} also covers the case where $\overline{t}\in R_{1/k}$.
+Finally, we know that $k\ge 3$ since every binary relation of arity 2 is preserved under majority and so, most of the result follows from~\Cref{I1} and~\Cref{I2}.
+All that remains is for us to argue that~\Cref{I1} also covers the case where $\overline{t}\in R_{1/k}$.

 This is since, $\rel O_t$ has `essentially' the same polymorphisms as $\rel O_{\overline{t}}$ for any $t$.
-The formal fact we use is that $\{Q_S\mid S\subseteq [n]\}$ is a non-oracular quantum polymorphism of $\rel O_t$ if and only if $\{\id-Q_{\overline{S}}\mid S\subseteq [n]\}$ is a non-oracular quantum polymorphism of $\rel O_{\overline{t}}$.
-In particular $\rel O_t$ has contextual polymorphisms if and only if $\rel O_{\overline{t}}$ does.
+The formal fact we use is that $\{Q_S\mid S\subseteq [n]\}$ is a non-oracular quantum polymorphism of $\rel O_t$ if, and only if, $\{\id-Q_{\overline{S}}\mid S\subseteq [n]\}$ is a (non-oracular) quantum polymorphism of $\rel O_{\overline{t}}$.
+In particular $\rel O_t$ has contextual polymorphisms if, and only if, $\rel O_{\overline{t}}$ does.
 Thus we can assume that $\overline{t}\notin R_{1/k}$, completing the proof. \end{proof}